yueyaog/GeneShift/README.md

 ## Classification
 The classifcation script sorts clusters using time series data and supervised learning techniques.
-The script trains 3 models: a 1-D CNN, MLP, and an LSTM.
+The script trains 3 models: a 1-D CNN, an MLP, and an LSTM.
 The LSTM is the main model while the other two are used for comparison.

 TODO: Finish documenting classification script